 *Adapted from: Ultra-processed foods, diet quality, and health using the NOVA classification system, Food and Agriculture Organization of the United Nations, Rome, 2019.

-What foods act positively on our psychological state?
+What foods act positively on our mental state?

 Numerous researches have identified the dietary pattern (a style of eating, not individual foods), which improves the variety and quality of our gut microbiota.
 This pattern is not attributed to a particular diet, but summarizes the following rules: